h2oai/wave/website/docs/enterprise/basic-concepts.md

 ## App Instance

-App instance is a running instance of an app wit the following metadata:
+App instance is a running instance of an app with the following metadata:

 * pointer to the corresponding app
 * owner (the person who started it)